khoitran18/C-The-Complete-Reference/Documents/MainOutline.md

 In my opinion, myself can point out the difference between them in this way: After translated by the **compiler**, a file as .exe (just for example) will be generated.
 Next time you want to use that code again, just run that .exe file without re-translate.
 With **interpreter**, it translate every single line of the program and run it in the order.
 In the next time of use, it requires to re-traslate and run.

 **The Form of a C Program**

+In this section, the most important point we have to mind is uppercase and lowercase characters.
+They are totally different.
+For example, **else** and **ELSE** are two different word. **else** is a keyword while **ELSE** is not.
+Moreover, we must be careful before decide to use any word as a variable or function name.
+Make sure that it won't match the keyword in C program.
+A program may consist of one or more functions.
+However, **main()** is the function will be called first when program execution begins.

+**The Library and Linking**